emanuelefalbo/HessFit/README.md

 SmartField returns the entire force field for any molecule.
 In the repository "smart_harmonic", there is the **smart_bond_angles.py** program which returns the harmonic intra-molecular force field, i.e, stretching, bending, and dihedral force constants.
 As such, these latter might result too stiff for specific applications.
-As alternative, least square fit of quantum-mechanically PES can be carried out with **smart_dihedral.
+As alternative, least square fit of quantum-mechanically PES can be carried out with **smart_dihedral**.

 # Install